Popular Types of Potatoes & how to Cook Them

 Preparing and cooking potatoes

 Bagged potatoes will often state that they have been washed.
 Those that don't and loose- bought potatoes need to be scrubbed or washed before cooking, to remove traces of soil.
 Don't wash potatoes until you're ready to cook them, as damp potatoes can spoil whilst being stored.
+You don’t need to peel potatoes unless you really want to!

 Fresh potatoes are a staple food and can be cooked in many different ways, adding endless variety to family meals.
 Kiwis enjoy eating them as French fries, baked potatoes, mashed potatoes, boiled potatoes, potato chips and crispy roast potatoes.
 If you want to be a little bit more adventurous, you could make: